jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (1) The Assignee must prepare a final statement of receipts and payments— (a) as soon as practicable after the distribution of the final dividend has been determined; or (b) when the whole of the bankrupt's property has been realised, if there are insufficient assets to pay all the proofs of debt.
-(2) The final statement of receipts and payments must— (a) show in detail the receipts and payments in respect of the bankrupt's estate; and (b) be able to be inspected without fee by any creditor or other person who has an interest.
+(2) The final statement of receipts and payments must show in detail the receipts and payments in respect of the bankrupt’s estate.
-(3) The Assignee must publish the final statement of receipts and payments in the prescribed manner, and advertise in the prescribed manner that it has been published.
+(3) The Assignee must provide a copy of the final statement of receipts and payments to any creditor, or other person who has an interest, if the creditor or other person requests a copy.
+(4) The copy must be provided within 20 working days after the Assignee receives the request.

 ### 229 Auditor-General may audit Assignee's accounts
 The Auditor-General may, at the Auditor-General's discretion, audit—